Assisted-Mindfulness/browsershot/README.md

-# Convert a webpage to an image or pdf using headless Chrome
+# Browsershot

 The package can convert a webpage to an image or pdf.
 The conversion is done behind the screens by Google Chrome.
 Here's a quick example:

 ```php
 use AssistedMindfulness\Browsershot\Browsershot;